Alan-Ali/Alan-Ali/README.md

-Of course!
-I'll remove Python from "Other Familiar Languages," and I'll add React to the frontend development section.

 # Hi there! 👋

 I'm a recent graduate from Qaiwan International University | UTM Franchise, graduating in August 2023.
 I have a deep passion for programming and technology.
 Here's a bit more about me: